Faith, Enochville closure hearings to be held Monday, Tuesday - Salisbury Post

 carl.blankenship@salisburypost.com

-SALISBURY – Locals will have another turn to make their thoughts known on the potential closure of Faith and Enochville elementary schools during virtual closure hearings shceduled this week.
+SALISBURY — Locals will have another turn to make their thoughts known on the potential closure of Faith and Enochville elementary schools during virtual closure hearings scheduled this week.

 The two schools were identified for possible closure before the COVID-19 pandemic reached North Carolina.
 But the Rowan-Salisbury Schools Board of Education returned to the issue recently and scheduled public hearings on the proposed closures.
 After public hearings this week, the board could choose to close the schools at a later meeting.